narmstro2020/04_Software_Development_Capstone_Hour_1_25-26/08_React with Vite_Part_01/00_Lesson Plan.md

 **Students Do:**
 - Create a Vite React app
 - Open it in their editor
-- Replace contents of `App.jsx` with a basic custom component that accepts props
+- Replace contents of `02_Example_App.jsx` with a basic custom component that accepts props
 - Add a `Counter` component with state using `useState`

 ---